sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02.CPU.md

 count; at the $DB the machine freezes and the module's HALT LED lights.
 NEXT INSTR advances exactly one address.
 The entire fetch/END/T-counter handshake with the module is proven before any datapath exists.
+**Interim boot (stages 1–4):** PC /CLR is strapped to /RST and the memory map is temporarily *inverted* (ROM low, RAM high) so clear-to-$0000 lands in ROM.
+The vectored reset arrives at stage 5.

 ### Stage 2 — B and the PC load path (+1 → 10)
 **Add:** B ('377); wire the dual PC load (PCL←B hardwire, PCH←bus).